- Christine King

 Janice B. Payne

 Janice Payne is a partner at Nelligan O'Brien Payne LLP, and has been a member of the firm since her call to the Bar in 1976.
-She provides advice and service to employee and employer clients in all employment-related matters, and deals with both the public service and the private sector.
+She provides advice and service to employee and employer clients in all employment-related matters, in both the public service and the private sector.
 Janice represents her clients before administrative tribunals and the courts, and has also offered her services as a mediator/arbitrator to parties and their counsel.

 She has served as lead counsel in a number of employment-related and other class actions.
 Under her leadership, the firm has been appointed as representative counsel for large groups of non-unionized employees in insolvency matters, including Nortel, Canwest and others.
 Janice represented Canada’s Inuit in the Residential Schools settlement negotiations and in the proceedings before the Courts across Canada to certify the class action and approve the settlement.

 She has been recognized by her peers in the legal community on a number of occasions.
 In 2001, she was honoured for her pioneer role in the legal profession by the Women’s Law Association of Ontario, in recognition of her contributions to law, women in the profession, and the community.
 She was also honoured by The Advocates’ Society at its 2007 Ottawa Advocate Honoree Dinner, for her outstanding contribution as a lawyer in the Ottawa area.
 In 2008, Janice was awarded the Businesswoman of the Year - Professional Category by the Women’s Business Network.

 In 2012, Janice was awarded the prestigious Diamond Jubilee medal and was inducted into the Wall of Honour, by the University of Ottawa Common Law Society.

 Janice was the first female lawyer hired at Nelligan O’Brien Payne LLP.
 She maintained that progressive lead and has been instrumental in significantly increasing the presence of women in the firm.
 She cites this as one of her major achievements.